realsdx/tinyserver/README.md

 # TinyServer
 ### This is a tiny HTTP server written in Python

-It provides minimal HTTP server to serve simple HTML pages
+It provides minimal HTTP server to serve simple HTML pages .
+Easy and simple .

 ## Screenshots
-TinyServer in action
+Using tinyserver is just as easy as it looks.
 ![alt text](img/tiny_term.png)

 ![alt text](img/tinyindex.png)

-Default 404 Page
+Default 404 Page.
 ![alt text](img/tiny_404.png)

 ## Usage